Cooper-HA/ServiceNow/README.md

 Result:
 Successfully delivered a standalone ServiceNow application that met all specified requirements.
 The project demonstrated a strong understanding of ServiceNow's development tools and best practices, resulting in an application that is both functional and maintainable.

+NOTE:
+thses files are for you to import into your service now dev instance, they are not ment for viewing in github